Michael Brown (Australian politician): Political career

 At the 2018 South Australian State Election, Brown ran as the Labor candidate for the Northern Suburbs seat of Playford, replacing the incumbent Labor MP, Jack Snelling.
 Brown won the seat with 66.3% of the two-party-preferred vote with a 4.6% swing to Labor.

 Between the 2018 and 2022 state elections, Brown was the Parliamentary Labor Party’s Opposition Whip and served on several Parliamentary Committees, including the Environment, Resources and Development Committee.

 In August 2021, around seven months before the 2022 South Australian State Election, Brown confirmed his intention not to contest his then-current seat in the electorate of Playford but instead contest the electorate of Florey.
 This followed an electoral boundaries redistribution, which saw around 12,000 voters in the suburbs of Para Hills, Para Hills West, and Parafield move from Playford to Florey.
 Brown was elected to the seat for Florey at the 2022 State Election with 62.8% of the vote; replacing the incumbent Frances Bedford who chose to contest another seat following the redistribution of seats.

-Following the 2022 State Election, Brown served on several Parliamentary Committees, including as the Chair of the Select Committee on Artificial Intelligence and as a member of the Committee on the Establishment of Adelaide University.
+Following the 2022 election, Brown served on several Parliamentary Committees, including as the Chair of the Select Committee on Artificial Intelligence and as a member of the Committee on the Establishment of Adelaide University.
 In January 2025, following the elevation of Emily Bourke to the Ministry, Brown was appointed the Parliamentary Secretary to the Premier (a position which is unofficially referred to as an Assistant Minister).
 Brown’s portfolio areas cover Artificial Intelligence (AI) and the Digital Economy.

+After the Labor landslide election in 2026, Brown was promoted to the cabinet as Minister for Police, Minister for Correctional Services and Minister for Consumer and Business Affairs in the second Malinauskas ministry.

 Brown is a member of the Australian Labor Party’s socially conservative Labor Right faction, Unity.
 Christian groups have applauded Brown for his socially conservative values throughout his parliamentary career, in particular in speaking and voting against legislation relating to issues such as abortion.
 However, Brown has supported a number of legislative reforms in this area, including voting to support the establishment of Safe Access Zones around abortion sites in South Australia.